 How to serve baked beans

-Traditionally thought of as a side for breakfast (think a big English breakfast!) or piled onto toast (try adding CHEESE!).
+Traditionally thought of as a side for breakfast (think a big English breakfast with poached, fried or scrambled eggs, bacon, mushrooms, sausages and toast) or piled onto toast (try adding CHEESE!).
 But there’s so much more we can do with baked beans to make it an economical, seriously delicious meal!
 Here are a few suggestions:

 - Chicken and beans – sprinkle chicken (or any chops, or sausages) with salt and pepper.
 Pan fry in butter.
 Serve with baked beans on the side which will act as the “sauce” as well as the starch for dinner;